dmentre/dice-passphrase/spec/high-level-requirements.md

 REQ-SEC-3: The program shall not be able to produce a Run Time Error (integer overflow, out-of-bound array access, division by zero, ...).

+REQ-SEC-4: The memory used by the program should be cleaned-up before program exit.